No one deserves to be bullied.

 Hover for more information:

 Name Calling Exclusion Public Humiliation Mean Pranks Any Type of Physical Harm

 Bullying has no boundaries, meaning it happens through the use of technology too.
-This includes mean and aggressive texts, tweets, posts or other forms of social media communication.
+This includes mean and aggressive texts, tweets, posts, or other forms of social media communication.
 Bullying happens easily online.
-Communicating online makes it easier to spread rumors and be cruel to others simply because they are not saying something to the other person’s face.
+Communicating online makes it easier to spread rumors and to be cruel to others simply because they are not saying something to the other person’s face.